tunogya/abandonai-platform/public/terms-of-use.md

 (j) Equitable Remedies.
-You acknowledge that if you violate or breach these Terms, it may cause irreparable harm to AbandonAI and its affiliates, and AbandonAI shall have the right to seek injunctive relief against you in addition to any other legal remedies.
+You acknowledge that if you violate or breach these Terms, it may cause irreparable harm to ABANDON.AI and its affiliates, and ABANDON.AI shall have the right to seek injunctive relief against you in addition to any other legal remedies.

 (k) Entire Agreement.
-These Terms and any policies incorporated in these Terms contain the entire agreement between you and AbandonAI regarding the use of the Services and, other than any Service specific terms of use or any applicable enterprise agreements, supersedes any prior or contemporaneous agreements, communications, or understandings between you and AbandonAI on that subject.
+These Terms and any policies incorporated in these Terms contain the entire agreement between you and ABANDON.AI regarding the use of the Services and, other than any Service specific terms of use or any applicable enterprise agreements, supersedes any prior or contemporaneous agreements, communications, or understandings between you and ABANDON.AI on that subject.

 (l) Jurisdiction, Venue and Choice of Law.
 These Terms will be governed by the laws of the State of Delaware,